Access Control Attacks

 The attacker reviews the contract source code (often verified on Etherscan) looking for state-changing functions that lack access modifiers like onlyOwner, onlyRole, or initializer.

 The attacker calls an unprotected initialize() or transferOwnership() function to claim admin privileges.
-In proxy contracts, this is especially devastating because the implementation may never have been initialized.
+In proxy contracts, an uninitialized implementation can expose privileged setup logic.

 With admin access, the attacker exploits every privileged function: minting tokens, changing fee recipients, pausing deposits while draining funds, or upgrading the contract to a malicious implementation.